Derry Halloween Witch

 The great “Samhain gathering” in the city of Derry has grown over the years, making it Europe’s biggest Halloween festival.

 For three nights beginning Oct.
-28th, you can get into the spirit of Ireland’s ancient Halloween traditions, which incorporates the old pagan festival known as Samhain (pronounced “sow-in” like the female pig), which traditionally marked the end of the harvest season and the beginning of winter.
+28th, you can get into the spirit of Ireland’s ancient Halloween traditions, which incorporates the old pagan festival known as Samhain (pronounced “sow-in” like the female pig).

 Derry’s iconic 17th-century walls are central to the celebration.
 Expect to see them brought to life with various spooky, colorful characters and animations being projected throughout the city center.